toastedlime/wp-attachment-importer/readme.txt

 1. Either a) download from the WordPress plugin repository, or b) upload the attachment-importer directory to your plugins directory.
 2. Navigate to Plugins -> Attachment Importer and activate.
-3. Go to Media -> Attachment Importer to run.
+3. Go to Tools -> Import -> Attachment Importer to run.

 == Changeset ==

+= 0.5.4 =

+* Fixed issue reading namespaces in import file that casued the program not to work in FireFox and Internet Explorer
+* Moved plugin to Import menu from the Media menu.

 = 0.5.3 =